Saintpaulia ionantha (African Violet) Indoor Care, Common Problems and Solutions

 Would you like to add these plants to your collection?
 You may obtain magnificent African Violets online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-African Violet (Saintpaulia ionantha) grows best in bright indirect light, average warmth of 18-240C, average humidity of 50-55% and consistently moist, fertile, well-drained, African Violet potting mix coupled with fortnighly feeding during the growing season.
+Caring for Saintpaulia ionantha indoors entails giving it bright indirect light, average warmth of 18-240C, humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with fortnighly feeding in spring and summer.

 African Violet, Saintpaulia ionantha